M4sum/save-forest-elephants/README.md

 README
-    This is the README for the 'Inference_pipeline.py' script used for processing data and running the 2-stage model for elephant call prediction.
+    This is the README for the 'inference.py' script used for processing data and running the simple transformer model for elephant call prediction.

-    This script runs the inferance prediction pipeline.
+    This script runs the inference prediction pipeline.
     The prediction pipeline consists of 2 main components:

-        1) Data processing.
-Given a directory with .wav files, generate the corresponding spectrogram representations.

-        2) Generate 2-stage model predictions:

-            2a) Generate 2-stage model segmentation.
-Predict
-            the 0/1 time segmentation given the 2-stage model.
+        1) Predict call for each second using the transformer model.

-            2b) Elephant call prediction.
-Output the models predictions for start / end times of calls in csv formatt.
+        2) Elephant call prediction.
+Output the models predictions for start / end times of calls in txt format.

     The script allows for complete and partial runs of the 2 steps above:

-        - Flag '--process_data': Process the '.wav' files (step 1).
+        - Flag '--make_full_preds': Process the '.wav' files (step 1).

-        - Flag '--make_predictions': Generate elephant call predictions (step 2).
+        - Flag '--save_calls': Generate elephant call predictions (step 2).

+    Additional command line args:

+        - Flag '--model': Path to transformer model

+        - Flag '--data_path': Path to directory where audio files are stored.

+        - Flag '--preds_path': Path ot directory where prediction arrays are stored.

+        - Flag '--call_preds_path': Path to directory where selection tables are stored.

+        - Flag '--device': device to run model on i.e. 'cpu' or 'gpu'.
+Note: if gpu is not cuda supported, it might throw an error.

-    For each part of the pipeline, command line arguments are used to properly specify necessary data.
+    For each part of the pipeline, command line arguments are used to properly specify necessary data, model path and device to run on (cpu or gpu).

 KEY FILES
-    This folder contains all of the python scripts needed to run the primary script 'Inference_pipeline.py'.
-Additionally, the folder '2_Stage_Model/' contains
+    This folder contains all of the python scripts needed to run the primary script 'inference.py'.
+Additionally, the folder 'Model/' contains the model.
-    the components of the 2-stage model.

-    When you run the script, unless otherwise specified, the default location for outputed values are as follows:
+    When you run the script, unless otherwise specified, the default location for output values are as follows: (this steps need to be confirmed, so we recommend always specifyig output paths)

-        - Processed Spectrograms: By default a folder 'Spectrograms/' will be created in this directory containing the processed spectrograms.
-Specifically, these processed spectrograms will exist in a sub-directory of 'Spectrograms/' with name based on the folder containing the original '.wav' files.
-To change this default data location use the flag '--spect_out'

-        - Model 0/1 segmentations: You will not need to use this data!
-This is just used for the model to save its segmentations before post processing to get the actual start/end times.
+        - Predicted numpy array: This is used for the model to save its predictions before post processing to get the actual start/end times.
 This will be saved in a folder called 'Predictions/'.
+(This might be a redundant operation, more to be investigated)

-        - Model start/end elephant predictions: This folder called 'Call_Predictions/'
-        will contain the csv prediction files for each of the recording days!
+        - Model start/end elephant predictions: This folder called 'Call_Predictions/' will contain the txt prediction files (selection tables) for each of the recording days!

-    Lastly, the data folder with the '.wav' files does not need to exist in this folder!
+    Lastly, the data folder with the '.wav' files can exist in any folder. the path just needs to be specified correctly in the comand line argument.

 SETUP
     Below are a few basic instructions on how to create an anaconda environment and how